Novros/reactiveworld-pages/_posts/2018-02-04-Reactive-programming-deeper.md

 title: Reactive programming - deeper
 date: 2018-02-04 23:30:00
 comments: true
 excerpt: In this post, we will look deeper into Reactive Programming.
-More precisely: What is the evaluation model of reactive programming.
+More precisely&#58 What is the evaluation model of reactive programming.
 And on some challanges of implementation of Reactive programming.
 ---
 In this post, we will look deeper into Reactive Programming.
 More precisely: What is the evaluation model of reactive programming.
 And on some challanges of implementation of Reactive programming.